Bolivia's military says armed group holding soldiers captive – DW – 11/01/2024

 Takeover after confrontation

-Some soldiers in the area had earlier fled their homes with their families, according to media reports.
+Before the seizure, some soldiers in the area had fled their homes with their families, according to media reports.

 The latest development comes after a standoff earlier between security forces and protesters.